projectara/greybus-spec/source/intf_info.rst

     3        version_minor   1       |gb-minor|      Greybus minor version
     =======  ==============  ======  ==========      ===========================

-The values of version_major and version_minor values shall refer to the highest version of this document (currently |gb-major|.\
+The values of version_major and version_minor shall refer to the highest version of this document (currently |gb-major|.\
 |gb-minor|) with which the format complies.

-Minor versions increment with modifications to the Greybus definition, in such a way that any Protocol handler that supports the version_major can correctly interpret a Manifest in the modified format.
+version_minor increments with modifications to the Greybus definition, in such a way that any Protocol handler that supports the version_major can correctly interpret a Manifest in the modified format.